wirawan0/pyqmc/README.md

 WP would like to thank Dr. Henry Krakauer and Dr. Shiwei Zhang at the College of William and Mary for allowing me to release this library to the public.

+This tool is released with a liberal software license (Apache 2.0) in order to allow other researchers to pick and reuse the tools that I have made for their own use.
+Contributions back to the toolbox are welcome and strongly encouraged.